eProsima/Shapes-Demo-Docs/docs/liveliness.rst

 entities within the DomainParticipant alive.

 The remaining kinds (MANUAL_BY_PARTICIPANT and MANUAL_BY_TOPIC) need periodically an assertion to consider the remote participants as alive.
-That assertion can be done by writing new data or using the function *assert_liveliness*.
-The main difference between these two kinds is that MANUAL_BY_PARTICIPANT requires only the assertion of one of its entities to consider that all of them are alive, while MANUAL_BY_TOPIC requires at least one assertion per publisher to consider it as alive.

-In this test, we are going to create a Publisher using MANUAL_BY_TOPIC and a Subscriber using MANUAL_BY_PARTICIPANT and a lease duration value lower than the write rate of the publisher.
+In this test, we are going to create a Publisher and Subscriber using AUTOMATIC liveliness and a lease duration value higher than the write rate of the publisher.

 **Step-by-Step**